teo-tsirpanis/hashcode-2021/README.md

 ## Technologies used

-We wrote again the solution in [F#](https://fsharp.org), a functional-first programming language [designed to encourage clean and correct code](http://fpbridge.co.uk).
+For the third time, we wrote the solution in [F#](https://fsharp.org), a functional-first programming language [designed for clean and correct code](http://fpbridge.co.uk).

 ## Score